-- are focussed on either:

 - individual student learning/behaviour

 - groups of students' learning/behaviour or

-- schools' inclusive practices

-- must fit within the RTLB scope of practice.
+- schools'/groups of schools' including Kāhui Ako's inclusive practice.

-RTLB will verify consent has been obtained from the relevant stakeholders including whānau/parents; and when appropriate, the ākonga concerned (for individual cases).
+RTLB will verify consent has been obtained from the relevant stakeholders including parents/whānau and when appropriate, the ākonga concerned (for individual cases).

-Note: Informed consent is an on-going process in which a person is able to provide consent for specialist activities.
-Informed consent implies: having enough information to make a decision, the information is understood, the person is able to make a choice and is competent to decide, and is not forced or pushed into deciding (coercion or pressure).
+Note: Informed consent is an on-going process in which a person can provide consent for specialist activities.
+Informed consent implies: having enough information to make a decision, the information is understood, the person is able to make a choice and is competent to decide and is not forced or pushed into deciding (coercion or pressure).
 A person needs to know what the choices are, when/how the action is going to happen and what the anticipated outcomes are.